DataDog/hiring-engineers/answers.md

 <br>
 <br>
-It&rsquo;s easier to use a gui to build the desired visualizations, then export as json, and edit the json as desired.<br>
+For most, it&rsquo;s easier to use a gui to build the desired visualizations, then export as json, and edit the json as desired.<br>
 Started with this visualization<br>

 ![alt tag](https://github.com/wmc2112/datadogimages/blob/master/pg12-image1.jpg)